kayush95/Operating-Systems/Multiple Producers & Consumers and Rail Manager/README.md

-# Multiple Producers and Consumers and Rail Manager
+# Multiple Producers-Consumers and Rail Manager

 **Multiple Producers and Consumers**: Implementation of a system which ensures synchronisation in a producer-consumer scenario.
 We demonstrate deadlock condition and provide solutions for